Denver Broncos vs. New York Jets NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Home and road insights

-- Denver was 2-6 overall, and 4-4 against the spread, at home last season.
+- At home last season, Denver was 2-6 overall and 4-4 against the spread.

-- Last season, in eight games at home, Denver went over the total four times.
+- Denver went over the total in four of eight games at home last year.

-- New York was 1-7 overall, with two wins against the spread, in away games last season.
+- New York had two wins against the spread, and was 1-7 overall, in away games last season.

-- New York hit the over in three of eight away games last season.
+- In eight away games last season, New York went over the total three times.

 Powered by Data Skrive.